Supports cardiovascular health

 Hawthorn (Crataegus laevigata) is a small thorny tree originally from northwestern Europe.
 For thousands of years, folk medicine has prescribed hawthorn for a variety of uses, from a sore throat to a troubled heart.
 Hawthorn is rich in flavonoids and other compounds which are responsible for its benefits to heart health.

 The components of hawthorn exert their heart-helping actions in a number of ways.
 Hawthorn increases the force of heart contractions and blood flow, while reducing the demand for oxygen.
 It reduces deposits in the arteries, lowers blood pressure, reduces irregular heartbeats, reduces resting pulse rate and lowers cholesterol levels.
 Clinical trials with hawthorn have confirmed its beneficial effects on the heart, and have found that it can relieve symptoms associated with heart failure.
 It also increases exercise performance.

-Hawthorn is used in Herbal Medicine to help maintain optimal cardiovascular health.
+Hawthorn leaves and flowers are used in herbal medicine to help maintain optimal cardiovascular health in adults.

-Take 1 to 2 capsules per day with/without food or as directed by a qualified health care practitioner.
-Use for a minimum of 2 months to see beneficial effects.
+Take one to two capsules per day with or without food or as directed by a qualified health care practitioner.
+Use for a minimum of two months to see beneficial effects.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medicinal Ingredients: Colloidal anhydrous silica, sodium stearyl fumarate, microcrystaline cellulose, corn maltodextrin.